Skip to main content

 Note: This mode is suitable for touch-optimized scenarios, such as web browsing and scrolling lists.

-Using Touchscreen Virtual Keyboard
+Using the On-Screen Virtual Keyboard

 Raspberry Pi OS Bookworm and later versions include Squeekboard on-screen keyboard by default.